Joy-Jemutai/WarehouseInsightsDashboard/README.md

 - Optimize staffing and workflow during peak error hours (0th hour and 16th hour).
 - Implement strategies to address top error types, such as improving labeling processes and reducing mis-picks.
 - Provide tailored training for error-prone employees to enhance accuracy.

-Visuals
-Screenshots of the dashboard are available in the Visuals folder for reference.

 Contributing
 Suggestions and feedback are always welcome!
 Feel free to open an issue or submit a pull request to contribute to this project.